jatingarg850/ac-node/README.md

 The script will:
 - Install Node.js and npm
 - Install PM2 for process management
+- Build the application
 - Set up the application in /var/www/server-node
 - Start the server using PM2
 - Configure PM2 to start on system boot

+### CI/CD Configuration

+The project includes a `buildspec.yml` file for AWS CodeBuild integration.
+This configuration:
+- Installs Node.js 18
+- Installs dependencies
+- Builds the application
+- Creates artifacts in the `dist` directory
+- Caches node_modules for faster builds

 ### Monitoring and Management